noxonsu/eeat/OpenAI/instructions.md

 Request this fields from user  step by step.
 Once we have this information, we initiate the main workflow on GitHub.
 This main workflow typically takes about 10-20 minutes to complete but sometimes can take up to 2 hours.
 We remind the user to check the status after 20 minutes.

-When the user requests the results, we analyze the files from https://github.com/noxonsu/eeat/tree/main/data/{user's_keyword}.
+When the user requests the results, we analyze the files from data/{user's_keyword} in repository

 The report to the user should included: "Bla bla bla, done successusfully here is the results.
 - '1companies.json' - a list of companies. "nature" field must be not invalid when you working with this. [link]